CodeForVegas/veteranready/README.md

 1. npm install -g nodemon
 2. nodemon keystone -e hbs,js

 #### Then go to the homepage.
-Username and password should be user@keystonejs.com/admin
+Username is user@keystonejs.com and password is admin.